springernature/vpat/springer-nature-link.md

 </ul>
 <em>Revised Section 508 - does not apply</em>
 </td>
-<td>Partially Supports</td>
+<td>Supports</td>
 <td>
-No loss of content or functionality occurs by setting the text spacing properties specified by this criterion anywhere in this product, except for the search results page and <a href="https://link.springer.com">homepage</a> where a collision may occur between some of the filters.
+No loss of content or functionality occurs by setting the text spacing properties specified by this criterion anywhere in this product.
-<br><br>
-The search results page is rendered in an older design - we are in the process of transferring this content from the older design to the newer design which will pass this criterion.
 </td>
 </tr>
 <tr id="content-on-hover-or-focus" valign="top">
-<td><a href="https://www.w3.org/TR/WCAG21/#content-on-hover-or-focus"><strong>1.4.13 Content on Hover or Focus</strong></a> (Level AA 2.1 only)
+<td><a href="https://www.w3.org/TR/WCAG21/#content-on-hover-or-focus"><strong>1.4.13 Content on Hover or Focus</strong></a> (Level AA 2.1 and 2.2)
 <br><br>Also applies to:<br><br>
 <em>EN 301 549 Criteria</em>
 <ul>